learnable-content/React-the-ES6-Way/readme.md

 }
 ```

-Great, now our component is way more flexible, and users can pass in a custom
+Great, now our component is more flexible, because users can pass in a custom
 selector!
 You may have noticed that I added in a bit of destructuring there
 too in order to make accessing our variables easier.
 Gotta love ES6!!

-Ok, we're are almost there, I just want to add one more piece to make it just
+Ok, we're are almost there, I just want to add one more piece to make it
 a bit more customizable, and to be able to demonstrate one more neat feature
 of destructuring.
-Let's allow the user to customize the text color inside the
+Lets allow the user to customize the text color inside the
 widget.
 We'll add one more prop to our `propTypes` and `defaultProps`:
 ```es6
 static propTypes = {